 Candidates are encouraged to complete additional units beyond the core academic curriculum, including work in the fine arts and other electives.
 Trends in performance are considered as part of the evaluation process.

 Students earning the high school equivalency diploma (GED) may apply for freshman admission.
 All high school transcripts must still be submitted, along with a statement indicating the reasons for seeking the alternative diploma.

 Results of standardized examinations, along with an applicant’s academic record, help provide a reasonable prediction of a candidate’s ability to perform successfully in a Florida Southern classroom.
 The College expresses no preference for one examination over the other and encourages students to take both.

-Each candidate for freshman admission is required to submit one academic letter of recommendation.
-This recommendation should be from an appropriate academic professional—teacher or guidance counselor.
+Each candidate for freshman admission is asked to submit one academic recommendation.
+This recommendation should be from an appropriate academic professional — teacher or school counselor.
 Recommendation forms are available from the admissions office and can also be downloaded from the College website.
 You may also submit a letter of recommendation instead of the form.

 Florida Southern admits homeschooled students based on the strength of their application, essay and high school curriculum and GPA, just like all other first-year applicants.
 Though not a requirement for admission consideration or in the awarding of institutional merit scholarships, we encourage applicants to submit SAT or ACT scores when possible.

 In addition to a completed application and official high school transcripts, homeschooled applicants should also submit one or more of the following:

 While academic record is the primary determinant, we also take into consideration a student’s extracurricular activities and personal record, and thus encourage applicants to submit an outline of their work, volunteer service and/or extracurricular activities.
 Additional information, including but not limited to items such as submission of a recommendation letter or participation in an interview, may be requested by the admissions committee.